zhenhuaw-me/tflite/README.md

 ## Usage

-Using this package, you can parse the TFLite models (`*tflite`) in Python.
+Using this package, you can parse the TFLite models (`*.tflite`) in Python.
 One target of this package is to let people use it as the one originally built from `schema.fbs`.

 ### Installation

-This package can be installed via [pip](https://pypi.org/project/tflite/), and is is versioning with [TensorFlow package](https://pypi.org/project/tensorflow/), which means a `tflite==1.14.0` is generated from `tensorflow==1.14.0`.
+This package can be installed via [pip](https://pypi.org/project/tflite/), and is versioning with [TensorFlow package](https://pypi.org/project/tensorflow/), which means a `tflite==1.14.0` is generated from `tensorflow==1.14.0`.
 Versions after `1.14.0` is maintained.

 So, if you have a TFLite model generated from TensorFlow `1.14.0`, install the dedicated TFLite package by